 2. Bánh Mì

-Bánh Mì which is basically the Vietnamese version of a Sandwich, is the most convenient food to eat on the go.
+Bánh mi, which is basically the Vietnamese version of a sandwich, is the most convenient food to eat on the go.
 It is absolutely delicious.
-A perfect balance of acidity, cold salty meat and pâté with a touch of fresh herbs.
-Obviously this Sandwich can vary a lot in price and quality.
-You cannot go wrong with a Saigon or Hoi An style.
+A perfect balance of acidity, cold, salty meat, and pâté with a touch of fresh herbs Obviously, this sandwich can vary a lot in price and quality.
+You cannot go wrong with the Saigon or Hoi An style.

 Our pick : Bánh Mì Hải Mập 86 P. Trần Đại Nghĩa, Đồng Tâm, Hai Bà Trưng, Hà Nội